 To understand where you could save and/or make money, you need to know where your business would have to spend money first.
 In completing this exercise, you’ll be able to identify certain startup cost areas, ultimately arming you with the foundation to seek alternative zero dollar arrangements that could garner a similar result.
-Designing a business plan also doesn’t require a cash injection, you can download the free Shaw Academy template here!
+Designing a business plan also doesn’t require a cash injection, you can download the free Shaw Academy business plan template!

 Once you’ve determined your startup requirements, the idea around a business vision board is to create visible and visually attractive goals represented through creative elements; see it as planning your startup bucket list and what you need, at a minimum, to kickstart your business.
 Not only will this provide you with additional clarity as to your startup requirements, but also keep you motivated to keep your personal purpose and business vision in mind – and keep going!
 Keep this vision board visible and mounted to your wall to remind you of where you’re headed and what you need to gather.